mathemacode/PSF_ERAU/README.md

  ## Model Accuracy
  So far I have achieved accuracies above 80% (overall) to classify a child as 0 (no risk of multiple removals), or 1 (multiple removals expected).
 Both the Random Forest and XGBoost can be tuned to achieve 80+%.
+There is currently a loop running in the Jupyter Notebook which finds the most accurate parameters for the Random Forest model.
+ Although it takes some additional time to compute, the models make the best possible predictions.

  ![RF_model_stats](./pics/RF_model_stats.PNG)